Is Kendall Jenner Dating ASAP Rocky? Rumored Couple Spotted Together In Milan

 Despite her many ties, Kendall Jenner was said to be busy with work and unconcerned with making her love life a priority.
 In fact, as the outlet explained, Kendall Jenner wasn’t allowing herself to get stressed out over the possibility of committing to just one person.
 Instead, she was allegedly focusing on her modeling career.

 Kendall Jenner’s latest outing with ASAP Rocky comes just weeks after the alleged couple was spotted spending time together in Miami.
 As a People Magazine report revealed in December, Kendall Jenner and the rapper were seen at the 24/7 Ultraclub, E11EVEN Miami, for the Bootsy Bellows pop-up event.
 During the event, a source revealed, Kendall Jenner and ASAP Rocky reportedly spent the entire evening “side by side.”
-Jonny Manziel, Leonardo DiCaprio and Jonathan Cheban were also at the event.
+Jonny Manziel, Leonardo DiCaprio, and Jonathan Cheban were also at the event.

-To see more of Kendall Jenner and her family, tune into Keeping Up With the Kardashians Season 13, when the new season premieres on the E!
-Network next month.
+To see more of Kendall Jenner and her family, tune into Keeping Up with the Kardashians Season 13 when the new season premieres on the E! network next month.

 [Featured Image by Pascal Le Segretain/Getty Images]